-- 4.2 Development Management working practices put the customer at the heart of the process in line with the council's customer-focus.
-Officers can adapt their working methods to suit the specific case and promote a collaborative approach where there is merit.
-This enables a tailored solution (within planning legislation) to be adopted to suit the specific needs in each case. - 4.3 If you are unclear as to whether you need planning permission for a development, information can be found on the national Planning Portal website.
-Initial contact for advice from Winchester Council can be made via a dedicated development management telephone number (01962 848177) where trained officers are able to help with planning enquiries.
-They can also take advice from Planning Officers and if a response from a Planning Officer is required they will arrange this.
-Fees for these services are available here: here There are plans to charge for this service in the future. - 4.4 The Council provide an If you would prefer to submit a written enquiry, we have online enquiry service (Pre-Applications advice and enquiries - Winchester City Council - Winchester City Council)an enquiry via email, we have a dedicated email address planning@winchester,gov.uk.This mailbox is constantly monitored to provide a timely and appropriate response.
-Planning histories and current applications can be viewed using the Planning Search tool Simple Search (winchester.gov.uk) or visit the at the council offices where you can access this using one of our computers.
-If you wish to discuss a specific application, it would assist if you let us know you were coming, so we can arrange to have any documentation available.
-Please contact our planning enquiry line on 01962 848177.
+- 3.2 Development Management working practices put the customer at the heart of the process in line with the council's customer-focus. - 3.3 If you are unclear as to whether you need planning permission for a development, information can be found on the national Planning Portal website. - 3.4 The Council provide an online enquiry service (Pre-Applications advice and enquiries Winchester City Council Winchester City Council Planning histories and current applications can be viewed using the Planning Search tool Simple Search (winchester.gov.uk) or visit the council offices where you can access this using one of our computers.
 Please note that there is a fee for these services.
 Link here